“Editing Fatigue” – Neurapix Study Reveals Negative Effects of Extended Image Editing on Photographers’ Health

 Neurapix SmartPresets now available in black & white

-The German photography company Neurapix has released a new feature: SmartPresets can now be created…
+The German photography company Neurapix has introduced another feature for its users: SmartPresets can now…